nitin42/Creating-a-JavaScript-UI-library/README.md

 > Sorry, I am bad with naming things.

+**Note** - This, however, may not serve as a complete source for creating a UI library because we will be adding some more things on top of it (custom UI components provided by the library) which is completely different.
+But I am sure you will enjoy reading this tutorial.

 ## Who should read this tutorial ?

 This tutorial is for casual programmers who just want to learn how to create a UI library.